 A different color variation for a new perspective to the story: a warm memory grown cold.
 With time, age, and change, our lens of the past or our relations may waver as well.

+In the photographic overlays, the images become the emotional context for their abstract and graphic counterparts.
 The photo is a new layer, new information to what has been known.
 From the information of color, patterns, and shapes to a completely new form of communication: photography.
 This is where internal expressions meet the physical world, or at least what a set of eyes have captured.

 Personal notes on production results on Series Two and their experimental counterparts: